OUR ENVIRONMENTAL POLICY

 Touring

-• Responsible tour routing to limit emissions
+• Responsible tour routing to limit emissions and reduce unnecessary travel

-• Greening the hospitality riders of our acts
+• Greening the hospitality riders of our acts with plant-based and local food options

 • Encouraging fans to car share or take public transport when travelling to shows